asimons04/tesseract/README.md

 - Peertube embeds

 - TikTok is not currently supported.
-I don't have TikTok, and no one has asked for it, so I'm content not supporting that unless there's demand and someone is able to provide me some sample links (TT does have an embed API, so at least limited support possible).
+I don't have TikTok, and no one has asked for it, so I'm content not supporting that unless there's demand and someone is able to provide me some sample links (I think TT does have an embed API, so at least limited support possible).

 ## Support